b-thompson-99/XT-HS2-Small-Somatic/README.md

 ## Recommendations

 We strongly recommend a thorough manual IGV review of all output candidate variants before final analyses.
 In our validation, duplex-supported candidates were highly reliable; MS1 and MS2 callsets retained some false positives even post-filtering.
 Manual inspection is therefore highly recommended if using single-strand consensus data for variant calling.
 If duplex coverage is sufficient for your study, we would recommend utilising duplex data exclusively.
-Our duplex coverage was limited by a low library duplication rate, which resulted in small UMI family sizes and reduced the proportion of read pairs eligible for full duplex consensus collapse.
-For this type of UMI-based duplex sequencing, a high duplication rate is desirable as it reflects larger UMI families and greater potential for duplex agreement.

 ---